fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/autocomplete/recipient.md

 ## POST

 This route sends a request to the backend to retrieve recipients matching the specified search text.
 The endpoint will search for `search_text` in the `recipient_name` and `uei` fields.
 The `recipient_levels` value can also be included to further filter results, but is not required.
-The endpoint also supports further querying the data based on the `duns` field but it also not required.

 + Request (application/json)
     + Schema